Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 interested in establishing an internship should consult department guidelines and

-the Internship Program Handbook published by the Office of the Vice President and
+the Internship Program Handbook published by the Provost's Office and should consult

 - Achievement of a minimum grade point average of 2.0 on all course work attempted at